lfarah/RGATest/README.md

 #### Kingfisher
 * Description: A lightweight, pure-Swift library for downloading and caching images from the web.
 * Justification: Kingfisher handles async image downloading, making sure the UI is not blocked or the table view doesn't have a recycling problem.
 It is, by far, the easiest ways to load images in a TableView

+#### Swiftlint
+* Description: A tool to enforce Swift style and conventions
+* Justification: Swiftlint enforces me to write pretty Swift code, giving me issues and errors if I use more spaces that I was supposed to, force-unwrapped, wrote a long method name, etc...
+I use it on every single project.
+It basically allows me to write better and more stable code